 5. Maintain the Board as a well-functioning, balanced team led by the Chair

 The Board considers itself sufficiently independent.
 The QCA Code suggests that a board should have at least two independent non-executive directors.
-The Board have considered each non-executive directors’ length of service and interests in the share capital of the Group and consider that Sandy Lindsay and Nick Parker are independent of the executive management and free from any undue extraneous influences which might otherwise affect their judgement.
+The Board have considered each non-executive directors’ length of service and interests in the share capital of the Group and consider that Angela Williams and Nick Parker are independent of the executive management and free from any undue extraneous influences which might otherwise affect their judgement.
 All board members are fully aware of their fiduciary duty under company law and consequently seek at all times to act in the best interests of the Company as a whole.

 Whilst the Company is guided by the provisions of the Code in respect of the independence of directors, it gives regard to the overall effectiveness and independence of the contribution made by directors to the Board in considering their independence, and does not consider a director’s period of service in isolation to determine this independence.

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 Directors who have been appointed to the Company have been chosen because of the skills and experience they offer and their personal qualities and capabilities.
 Full biographical details of the Directors are included under “the Board” section of the website which give an indication of their breadth of skills and experience.